EdwinKuttappi/fastpage1/_posts/2022-10-08-IdentifyingErrors.md

 - Programmers have to test and then the users have to test and then the programmers change even more
 - After a lot of testing, the program is finally released to other people

-## CollegeBoard Quiz: Collaboration Quiz
+## CollegeBoard Quiz: Identifying and Correcting Errors Quiz
-I took the CollegeBoard quiz about Collaboration and out of the 3 questions, I got 3 of the questions right showing that I understand the topic and I can use what I learned to make collaborating with my group more efficient.
-I can use what I learned to make sure I am a better collaborator.
-I can add more comments to my code to help my group mates understand what I am trying to do.
-I can also add comments to my fastpage, so anyone looking at my code can see what I did.
+I took the CollegeBoard quiz about Identifying and Correcting Errors and out of the 3 questions, I got 3 of the questions right showing that I understand the topic and I can use what I learned to make myself a better developer and understand what errors happened and how to fix them.
+This quiz was a little hard especially on the first question because I did not really know how to do it, and I was between two answers, but now I understand it.
 ![]({{ site.baseurl }}/images/collegeboardquiz4.png)

 ## Takeaways